💡 Intro. R Programming

 evaluation to object pi

-🌻 Originally R was designed as an tool for p
+🌻 Originally R was designed as an tool for p and

-are multiplied separately.
+v are multiplied separately.

 Print out the value of pi